 Where Did the Bird Flu Outbreak Come From?

 In January 2022, the USDA announced that they had found cases of bird flu (H5N1 influenza virus) infections in wild birds.
 A month later, in February, multiple states found cases in commercial and backyard poultry flocks.
+In 2024, cases have been found spreading to wild mammals and domestic livestock like cows.

 From “The Wild” to “The Farm”

 Wild birds rarely experience symptoms or die while carrying avian flu because their more robust immune systems are naturally exposed to more biodiversity than domestic birds.
-However, avian flu easily spreads when they come in close contact with domestic birds that have more restricted living quarters.
+However, avian flu easily spreads when they come in close contact with domestic animals that have more restricted living quarters.
 Wild and migrating birds are opportunists that sometimes take advantage of domestic food, and water sources.
-They also sometimes enjoy resting and interacting with domestic flocks along their travels.
+They also sometimes enjoy resting and interacting with domestic farms along their travels.

 How does Bird Flu Spread?